Mercury-HPC/Mercury-HPC.github.io/documentation.md

 Typically, the first step before being able to use the mercury layer is to initialize the NA interface and select an underlying plugin that will be used by the upper layers.
-Initializing the NA interface with a specified `info_string` string results in the creation of a new `na_class_t` object.
+Initializing the NA interface with a specified `info_string` results in the creation of a new `na_class_t` object.
 Please refer to the [available plugins](#available-plugins) section for more information on the `info_string` format.
 Additionally, it is possible to specify whether the `na_class_t` object will be listening (for incoming connections) or